 This five-star hotel pairs modern amenities with rustic French design.
-Some of Hotel Espirit Saint-Germaine’s suites feature the original 18th-century beams and each of the 28 rooms are elegantly designed with space and style in mind.
+Some of Hotel Esprit Saint-Germain suites feature the original 18th-century beams and each of the 28 rooms are elegantly designed with space and style in mind.
 Relax in one of the two cozy lounges with complimentary drinks throughout your stay or make use of the on-site fitness room complete with rooftop views.

-Part of the Citadines network, this 6th arrondissement location offers unrivalled views of the Seine from select room’s bay windows.
+Part of the Citadines network, this 6th arrondissement location offers unrivaled views of the Seine from select room’s bay windows.
 Each room in Citadines Saint-Germaine-des-Prés features a fully equipped kitchen and, if you need a home away from home, book into one of the 1-bedroom apartments for a separate living room.
-Visit the Business Corner for work spaces and meeting rooms if you are in Paris for work, or simply step outside to walk the banks of the Seine.
+Visit the Business Corner for workspaces and meeting rooms if you are in Paris for work, or simply step outside to walk the banks of the Seine.